 Ooma Telo 2 continues the trend of strong telephony benefits of a landline-like unit, adding more oomph to the low-cost hardware alternative.
 The initial investment is for the Telo 2 device that connects any standard telephony device to the internet, much like the original Ooma Telo.
 However, unlike any other VoIP solutions, you don’t have to pay any monthly fees.
 It’s a perfect option to leverage the reinvention of landlines as a ‘freebie’ with cable and internet packages.
-Ooma Telo’s pitch is to essentially offer a third-party service which offers better hardware, better service, easy set-up and dedicated customer service compared to the default package from your internet service provider.
+Ooma’s pitch with the Telo is to essentially offer a third-party service which offers better hardware and service, easier set-up and dedicated customer service compared to the default package from your internet service provider.

 Ooma Telo 2: Specs

 The Ooma Telo 2 VoIP unit delivers lifetime telephone services like free nation-wide calling and affordable international calling via broadband Internet.
 Leveraging the VoIP technology, the Telo 2 unit is available in two colors – black and white – with the signature blue Ooma logo to embellish the top of the unit.
 The tech specs of the Telo 2 unit include:

 - Prominent, large physical buttons for basic controls (Adjust Volume, Adjust Brightness), changing lines, sending calls directly to voicemail, retrieve voicemail controls (including options to Play, Reverse, Forward, Stop) and trash messages.
 All voicemails are stored in Ooma’s cloud storage, making it easy to retrieve them by logging into your Ooma account from any internet enabled device with your account credentials.

 - Several expansion ports to extend the features to multiple phone units or lines:

 1x RJ-45 10/100 Ethernet LAN port

 1x RJ-11 Phone Out port